 With a range of threats including predation by introduced species, avian disease, habitat loss and climate change, the management and conservation of the remaining individuals of these two species is essential.

 A fundamental component of any conservation management strategy is monitoring the existing population of a species.
-Since 2011, the Galapagos Conservation Trust has been funding a monitoring and research project which has provided good insight into the current status of these seabirds.
+Between 2011 and 2016, the Galapagos Conservation Trust funded a monitoring and research project which has provided good insight into the current status of these seabirds.

 With these data, the team are able to provide scientific advice to the Galapagos National Park Service that will help them to manage these populations.
-It is important that this research is undertaken as a long term study in order to provide a useful indication of population trends over time, so securing the remaining funding is critical at this crux point for the endangered species.
+It is important that this research is undertaken as a long term study in order to provide a useful indication of population trends over time.

 The Galapagos penguin faces a 30% probability of extinction in the next 100 years.
 We urgently need to understand more about these animals and the marine environment in which they live.
 Please help us support this work today by giving a donation to marine projects, adopting a penguin or joining up as a GCT member.